 But because they’re presented as reality, these edited images can affect our mental well-being.
 By constantly seeing pictures of artificially flawless people, some of us may start to believe that these pictures are authentic, and that we can never live up to these unrealistic ideals.
 This type of harmful thinking can lead to all sorts of mental and emotional health concerns.

 In recent years, however, there has been public resistance against this practice in advertising and other media, calling for more realistic and natural portrayals of people.
-Thankfully, more and more content creators are starting to embrace images that don't use unnatural photo editing.
+Thankfully, content creators are starting to embrace images that use more natural photo editing.